ethereum-optimism/optimism/specs/derivation.md

 stage, and decompressing batches from these frames.

-In principle, we should be able to read any channel that has any number of sequential frames at the "front" of the channel (i.e. right after any frames that have been read from the bank already) and decompress batchers from them.
+In principle, we should be able to read any channel that has any number of sequential frames at the "front" of the channel (i.e. right after any frames that have been read from the bank already) and decompress batches from them.
 (Note that if we did this, we'd need to keep partially decompressed batches around.)

 However, our current implementation doesn't support streaming decompression, so currently we have to wait until either:

-- We have received all frames in the channel (i.e. we received the last frame in the channel (`is_last == 1`) and every frame before it)
+- We have received all frames in the channel (i.e. we received the last frame in the channel (`is_last == 1`) and every frame with a lower number).
 - The channel has timed out (in which we case we read all contiguous sequential frames from the start of the channel).
-    - A channel is considered to be *timed out* if `currentL1Block > channeld_id.timestamp + CHANNEL_TIMEOUT`.
+    - A channel is considered to be *timed out* if `currentL1Block.timestamp > channeld_id.timestamp + CHANNEL_TIMEOUT`.
-        - where `currentL1Block` is the L1 block maintained by this stage, which is the latest L1 block whose frames have been added to the channel bank.
+        - where `currentL1Block` is the L1 block maintained by this stage, which is the most recent L1 block whose frames have been added to the channel bank.

 > **TODO** There is currently `MAX_CHANNEL_BANK_SIZE`, a notion about the maximum amount of channels we can keep track